 It was fun watching Pasta last Sunday.
 She was creeping into the kitchen and was coming back with a smiling face!
 I was curious, needless to say!
 My house-help told me to thank the jar full of Aam Kasundi aka Bengali Green Mango and Mustard Sauce for Pasta's smiling face!
 She actually had finished 2/3 from the fresh batch of the condiment that I made following my no-fail AAm Kasundi Recipe!
-Well, I actually am happy seeing her to enjoy the true blue Bengali Relish! something her bong parents grew up eating and cherishing with!
+Well, I actually am happy seeing her enjoy the true blue Bengali Relish! something her bong parents grew up eating and cherishing with!

 Aam Kasundi aka Bengali style Mustard Sauce prepared with Mango is something Pasta is savoring these days!
 It, in fact, is quite funny seeing her creeping into the kitchen and coming back with a spoonful of Aam Kasundi every now and then!
 Rosie, my house-help informed me about Pasta's kitchen venture day before.
 I was both shocked and happy to see her enjoying the Aam Kasundi I made a few days back!
 At least, I know, the Kasundi is worth having!

 However, I like my portion of Aam Kasundi with Garlic.
 It gives a unique and distinct aroma to the preparation.
 Coming to the recipe of Aam Kasundi, as I already mentioned I use limited ingredients.
 I don't cook it instead it is a fire-free recipe of Kasundi.
 Here I must mention, I use a big Earthen Pot to store the Kasundi for the initial seven days.
 This step is crucial to make proper Kasundi.